 To stop your children fighting, firstly, help the children sort out their own arguments.

-Explain they need to stay quiet while the other one is talking, no name-calling and if things get heated, you’ll have a break for 30 minutes.
+Explain that they need to stay quiet while the other one is talking, no name-calling and if things get heated, you’ll have a break for 30 minutes.

 Then ask one child to explain their point of view, without interruptions.